Requirements for fresh fruit and vegetables

 Do you want to know more?

-If you want to find out more about the rules and regulations that your product must fulfill, you could consult one or several available online tools.
+If you want to find out more about the rules and regulations that your product must fulfil, you could consult one or several available online tools.
 And always remember that you can contact Open Trade Gate Sweden for any queries.

 - The European Commission website on marketing standards for fruit & veg